yann-fk-21/Diabetes_prediction_model/README.md

 Run the notebook to train the model and make predictions.

 ## Dataset
-The dataset used in this project is publicly available and contains various medical records related to diabetes.
+The dataset used in this project is publicly available on kaggle(https://www.kaggle.com/datasets/akshaydattatraykhare/diabetes-dataset) and contains various medical records related to diabetes.
 Each record includes attributes such as glucose level, blood pressure, skin thickness, insulin level, BMI, age, etc.

 ## Model
-The model is built using machine learning algorithms such as Logistic Regression, Decision Tree, Random Forest, and Support Vector Machine.
+The model is built using machine learning algorithms which of Logistic Regression.
 Feature selection and hyperparameter tuning have been performed to improve the model's accuracy.

 ## Results
-The performance of the model is evaluated using metrics such as accuracy, precision, recall, and F1-score.
+The performance of the model is evaluated using metrics such as accuracy.
 The results are presented in the notebook and show the effectiveness of the model in predicting diabetes.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code follows the project's coding standards and includes appropriate tests.